Jabble/tamu-rdm-workshops/modules/legal-and-ethical.md

 # Legal and ethical considerations
+## Objectives
+- Understand that legal and ethical considerations impact data management
+- Identify potential legal or ethical concerns with your research project(s)

+## Introduction

 ## Privacy and confidentiality
 Privacy relates to the individual or subject.
 Confidentiality relates to the actions of the researcher.